Area of Rhombus

 The area of a rhombus can be calculated when the length of the base or side and the height is given.
 Here, height refers to the perpendicular distance between the parallel sides, one of which we took as a base.
 The formula to find an area, in this case, is given as area of a rhombus = base × height sq units.

-What is the Altitude of a Rhombus Given the Area?
+What is the Use of Area of a Rhombus Calculator?

 To calculate the altitude or height when the area is given, we require the length of the base.
 The formula that can be applied to calculate height is given as Area/base units.